cferdinandi/adventure/content/gm.md

 ### 1. Start with a Hook

-There are two types of hooks you can use for your adventure: a quest or a fantastic location.
+There are two types of hooks you can use for your adventure: a quest or a location.

 #### Option 1: A Quest